frojasg/react-playground/README.md

-# Learning React and typescript
+# Learning React and TypeScript

 This is a silly little example I'm using to learn react.
 The goal here is use LLM to teach me react and typescript by doing.
 Everytime I have attempted to learn react and typescript has been reading some code and manual, which is not suffiecient for me.
 I learn the most by doing and practicing, so here I'm planning to do some silly little toy examples that help me practice.